sonatype-nexus-community/iq-success-metrics2/README.md

 **Save PDF files**

 The *Unsigned Report* is designed to be saved to pdf.
 It contains most of the other reports.
-The recommended way to do to this is by selecting the 'Save to PDF' option with the Print menu option of your wweb browser.
+The recommended way to do to this is by selecting the 'Save to PDF' option with the Print menu option of your web browser.

 **Development**